llm-operator/docs/docs/source/playground.rst

 .. note::

-   If you want to run only Ansible playbook, you can just run ``ansible-playbook -i inventory.ini playbook.yml``.
+   If you want to run only the Ansible playbook, you can just run ``ansible-playbook -i inventory.ini playbook.yml``.

 Once the deployment completes, a Kind cluster is built in the EC2 instance and LLMariner is running in the cluster.
 It will take another about five minutes for LLMariner to load base models, but you can move to the next step meanwhile.